-- The indentation at the beginning of a paragraph should be only five spaces long.
-Often Swedish word processors make the indentation longer-you'll have to experiment with settings until it looks right.
-Simply pressing the space key five times usually doesn't work on a computer. - Justify the body of the text to the left of the page.
-Don't marginaljustera so that the right margin seems to be a straight line. - It's also a good idea to use 2.5 cm (1 inch) margins on all sides of every page. - ✤ Avoid hyphenating words at the end of a line. - Turn off links before printing so that email addresses and URLs look like normal text (and are not underlined) in the hardcopy.
-(In MS Word you can right-click the link, then go to aktuell hyperlänk, then redigera hyperlänk, then ta bort länk.)
-Only leave links in a document if it's going to be distributed digitally, for example on the web. - In formal, written English non-fiction (especially research papers), paragraphs must contain at least three sentences.
-(An exception is journalism.) - Be careful to avoid repetition of words and phrases in your writing.
+- ❖ The indentation at the beginning of a paragraph should be five spaces long.
+Try using the tab key (the one with the horizontal arrows pointing both left and right). - Justify the body of the text to the left of the page.
+Don't justify it so that the right margin also seems to be a straight line. - It's also a good idea to use 2.5 cm (1 inch) margins on all sides of every page. - Avoid hyphenating words at the end of a line.
+That's mainly for books and magazines. - ❖ Turn off links before printing so that email addresses and URLs look like normal text (and are not underlined) in the hardcopy.
+(In MS Word you can right-click the link, then click on "Remove hyperlink.")
+Only leave links in a document if it's going to be distributed digitally, for example on the web. - In formal, written English non-fiction (especially essays and research papers), paragraphs must contain at least three sentences.
+(An exception is journalism.) - ❖ Be careful to avoid repetition of words and phrases in your writing.
 Some words you can't help but repeat (like the, a, etc.), but if you repeat less common words, even just twice on the same page, it can be distracting.
 I'll point out repetition in your text if I see it.
 Also avoid saying "as I said before," or any other equivalent of "som sagt."
-If you said it before, why repeat yourself? - Be careful not to use it, this, that, they, them, their and those ambiguously.
-Only use these words when it's completely clear what or whom you're referring to.

-Example: Johnny and Bill hadn't gone to see any of the movies, even though they were playing downtown.
-[What does "they" refer to?]

-You can either italicize or underline titles of major works, but now that we're in the computer age it's far more common to italicize.
+If you said it before, why repeat yourself? - ❖ Be careful not to use it, this, that, they, them, their and those ambiguously.
+Only use these words when it's completely clear what or whom you're referring to. - Example: Johnny and Bill hadn't gone to see any of the movies, even though they were playing downtown.
+[What does "they" refer to?] - ❖ You can either italicize or underline titles of major works, but now that we're in the computer age it's far more common to italicize.